The Euretina Mentorship Programme & Alumni

 Kindly supported by

 Euretina is delighted to continue its Mentorship Programme for Retina Specialists.
 This programme is designed to support the professional development of promising young retina specialists.
-Now in its fifth year, we are delighted to introduce The Euretina Mentorship Alumni.
+Now in its sixth year, we are delighted to continue The Euretina Mentorship Alumni.
 The prestigious group has been established to allow past mentees enjoy the benefit of collaboration and networking with their mentorship peers, as they continue in their career journey beyond the 12-month programme.

 Six mentees are awarded each year through a members’ application process.
 The 12-month programme includes personal one-to-one sessions between mentor and mentees, as well as networking opportunities.
 All meetings will be face-to-face, where possible, and mentee travel expenses, as well as Euretina Congress fees during the term of the programme, will be subsidized by the Society.